SelectBGPic(id[, mode, combomode])

 without causing a refresh after each change.
 For example, you may want to

 insert 100 new layers at once.
-This would be pretty slow if you would do
+This would be pretty slow if you did

 it in the conventional way because Hollywood would refresh the display a